 First the sins: the soundtrack was too obvious; the flashbacks were a little corny; too many words on the script that didn't need to be spoken; some of the sisters felt miscast.
 Now the virtues: Melissa Leo, Melissa Leo, Melissa Leo; lesbian love; tackling the lack of faith and disbelief in God; costume design; the naked nun; the showdown between mother and mother superior...
 I was shooketh!

 I appreciated that it unironically did not put down GOD but allowed the audience to take what it wanted from seeing a cloistered environment devestated by change soiled by a patriarchal system.
 Julianne Nicholson is really great although Melissa Leo has the showier role.

-It takes a bit to find its footing due to some unnecessary and less than stellar flashbacks, but the rest of the film is GREAT.
+Even better the second time.
 It asks so many interesting questions about identity, sexuality, certainty, and love.
 It's filled with great performances and is beautifully done.
-One of my favorites of the year.
+One of my favorites of the decade.

 The film offers a revealing look into the lives of nuns (and those hoping to become nuns), and Leo delivers yet another transforming performance.
 Yet, despite its richness of detail, it ultimately doesn't create a fully realized story.
 Besides many padding scenes, I don't think Betts really understands her characters; and if she does, she presents them from an emotional distance, almost looking down on them.

 Overlong, but also really nuanced in ways I didn’t expect.
 As oppressive as this environment is, the beauty of ritual and tradition is articulated in a way that makes this more complex than you’d expect it to be.
 Wish we got more Dianna Agron.
 She steals the movie.